networkx/nx-parallel/Config.md

     nx.square_clustering(H)
 ```

-The configuration options are the same as `joblib.parallel_config`, so you can refer to the [official documentation](https://joblib.readthedocs.io/en/latest/generated/joblib.parallel_config.html) to better understand the config options.
+The configuration parameters are the same as `joblib.parallel_config`, so you can refer to the [official documentation](https://joblib.readthedocs.io/en/latest/generated/joblib.parallel_config.html) to better understand these config parameters.

 ### 2.3 How Does NetworkX's Configuration Work in nx-parallel?